- TOP CITIES

 4. Surgical procedures

-Women who have had a hysterectomy (removal of uterus) may have a lower risk of developing ovarian/fallopian tube cancer.
+Women who have had a hysterectomy (removal of the uterus) may have a lower risk of developing ovarian/fallopian tube cancer.

 Specialist To Visit